jakkra/ZSWatch-Dock/README.md

 The board acts as a USB SWD debugger and no external debugger is needed.

+> NOTE: Due to the license the programmer is node-locked to the nRF5340 MCU.

 ### Without integrated Segger J-Link

 ![PCB Top side](/docs/images/Preview_WithoutJLink.png)